adrielsumathipala/Exoda/README.md

 I integrated and cleaned multiple public migration data sources to create a singular ground truth on human migration.
 I combined this data with what I hope is a powerful, useful, and intuitive set of visual tools to explore the myriad nuances of human movement.
 Happy searching and feel free to drop me a line with any feedback!

-## Data Analysis and Viz Stack Used:
+## Data Analysis and Visualization Stack:

 **Data Analysis:**